 Check your contract.
 The consider your options.

-What to do if you can’t sell your house – in the UK
+Other options to do if you can’t sell your house in the UK

 In the above reasons why your house won’t sell I have covered a few options open to you to consider.
 But there are other options that you could try if you can’t sell your house.